russHyde/mast-shiny/README.md

 ### Ch4 {Basic Reactivity}

-- [CS] Reactive programming: specify graph of dependencies
+- [CS] Reactive programming: specify graph of dependencies, the computer decides when / if any computation is required
+    - Commands (Imperative) vs Recipes (Declarative)
+    - Laziness
 - [Sh] `server` function invoked each time a new session starts (--> independence between different user's sessions)
 - [Sh] `input` argument to `server`: